Remembering designer and guru, Professor Vikas Satwalekar

 Note from the author: Years ago, I was researching about stories behind iconic logos in India; that’s when I met with designer and professor, Vikas Satwalekar.
 We had a long conversation in Le Pain Quotidian that had just opened in Mumbai’s BKC.

-I took copious notes of the long conversation, but sadly lost them while moving houses.
-Based on our conversation, I wrote an article for the Kyoorius Magazine.
-I focused on the history of logos and omitted the stories and anecdotes he kept digressing into, specifically about his time at NID.
-I regret not writing about it all.
+I took copious notes of the long conversation, but sadly lost the stories and anecdotes he kept digressing into, specifically about his time at the National Institute of Design (NID).
+I regret losing the notes.

 He was full of pride and love for NID, his alma mater that he joined right after his post-graduation and rose to become Executive Director.
 When we had met, Satwalekar was caught between moving houses.
 Endless logistical and operational tasks filled his day.
 Talking about design and NID infused him with energy.
 Our conversation went on for a little more than three hours.